Yellow-bellied slider: Movement

 Yellow-bellied slider movement is highly instigated by dry seasons, where they can be found traveling terrestrially to locate a new water source.
 One study also found movement is also highly motivated by reproductive recruitment.
 Differences between male and female movements were observed.
 Males were more active than females in spring to the end of autumn.
 Males also exhibited more terrestrial and aquatic movements than females.
 Finally, long periods of movements were exclusively males.
+Yellow-bellied sliders have exhibited a water finding ability.
+They are able to orient themselves in the direction of water even in unfamiliar landscapes.
+Manmade barriers like roads interfere with this ability and cause the migrating turtles to change directions.

 Feeding behavior

 The slider is considered a diurnal turtle; it feeds mainly in the morning and frequently basks on shore, on logs, or while floating, during the rest of the day.
 At night, it sleeps on the bottom or on the surface near brush piles.
 Highest densities of sliders occur where algae blooms and aquatic macrophytes are abundant and are of the type that form dense mats at the surface, such as Myriophyllum spicatum and lily pads (Nymphaeaceae).
 Dense surface vegetation provides cover from predators and supports high densities of aquatic invertebrates and small vertebrates, which offer better foraging than open water.

 Hatchlings are primarily carnivorous and feed on insects, spiders, crustaceans, and tadpoles.
 Adults prefer a more high-protein diet but can sustain a vegetative diet.
 Adult diets consist of leaves, stems, roots, fruits, larger invertebrates, small fish, tadpoles, and frogs.
+Studies suggest that younger turtles are carnivorous because animals are more nutrient dense and easier to digest than plant material.
+Adult turtles have a longer digestive tract and can ferment plant material to utilize all the nutrients.
+It is proposed that consuming some animals in addition to plant material increases the nutrient absorption when compared with a solely herbivorous diet.